jeanlauliac/mekano/README.md

   * **update** Update the specified targets.
 The whole project is updated if no target is specified.
   * **watch** Keep updating files until a signal is caught.
 It watches files and updates targets when prerequisites change.
+If the Mekanofile itself changes, you need to relaunch mekano manually.
   * **status** Display the modified files and dirty targets.
 No target is updated.
 If **--silent** is specified, return a zero exit value if the targets are up to date; otherwise, return 1.